 Coal slag, also known as boiler slag, is a recycled product produced by coal-burning plants.
 When coal is “fired” at over 2,500 degrees, it melts and produces a by-product called slag.
 The slag is cooled through a process called vitrification which causes it to solidify and form sharp, angular granules in a variety of sizes.
-This slag is then reclaimed, dried, crushed, and the remaining granules are sorted into seven different grades.
+This slag is then reclaimed, dried, crushed, and the remaining granules are sorted into seven different grades of blasting abrasives.

 Iron silicate is a by-product of a metal refining process.
 During smelting, slag floats on the molten metal.
-Slag that is quenched in water produces angular granules which are stockpiled to be processed into granules for a variety of our blasting abrasives.
+Slag that is quenched in water produces angular granules that are stockpiled to be processed into granules for a variety of our blasting abrasives.

-Absolutely!
-Our abrasive products are recycled and even meet drinking water standards.
-Black Diamond abrasive products are the safer alternative to sand because they contain less than 0.1% free crystalline silica and are low dusting and chemically inert.
-Additional certifications and recognitions can be seen here.
+Yes, Black Diamond abrasive products are safe.
+Black Diamond abrasive products are also a safer alternative to sand because they contain less than 1% free crystalline silica and are low dusting and chemically inert.
+Additional certifications and recognitions for our blasting abrasives can be seen here.

 For information on the disposal of this material, such as applicable laws and regulations including the U.S. EPA’s CCR Rule, click here.

-The best applications are outdoor uses where you need a quick-cutting media.
+The best applications for our blasting abrasives are outdoor uses where you need a quick-cutting media.
 Black Diamond abrasive products are also ideal in situations where you need the power of a recyclable product without hassle and prep work.

 You can blast nearly any surface with Black Diamond blasting abrasives.
 With our selection of seven grades, you have the product for any job.
 Our range of products is fit to prepare the surfaces for heavy duty applications or to brush new surfaces clean of light dust, rust, or enamels for a smooth finish.
 See more coal slag and iron silicate applications.

 The nozzle size depends on which Black Diamond abrasive product you are blasting.
 Please click here to view our Nozzle Sizing Chart.